 Synod has increasingly been making use of small groups to help Synod members discuss issues and prepare for debates in a more informal space away from the debating chamber.
-Topics at recent Synods have ranged from the environment and social policy to the Reform and Renewal programme and the legislation on Women in the Episcopate.
 Members of groups are drawn from across Synod, mixing up dioceses and traditions and are an excellent opportunity to meet, talk and pray with Synod members from other regions and perspectives whom you might not otherwise know.
 The Business Committee tries to schedule group work in a purposeful way so that it supports and complements the more formal business of Synod.